 In Aestimatio, we take science broadly to be the goals, methods, knowledge, and practices in what is presented as science in the historical sources.
 Accordingly, this new series of Aestimatio aims to make fundamental texts and ideas in the history of science accessible to readers today through the publication of original research.
 It will also include assessments of books recently published that allow reviewers to engage critically with the methods and results of current research.
 On occasion, there will be guest-edited thematic issues and supplementary volumes.

-Use the buttons above to see the open access volumes or to obtain printed copy.
+Use the buttons above to see the open access volumes.

 Contributors to Aestimatio retain copyright for their work.
 All authors of work to be published in Aestimatio are required to grant a limited exclusive license for publication to the IRCPS, in which they agree not to publish their submissions elsewhere in the same form, in any language, without the consent of the IRCPS and without acknowledgment of the work’s original publication in Aestimatio, for a period of one year after the date of its original publication.

 There are no processing or publication fees charged by the IRCPS to authors whose work appears in Aestimatio.
 The only fees will be those charged directly to the author by others in securing permissions.